AhmedOsaama/BookApp/README.md

-# untitled
+# Book App

-A new Flutter project.
+A book app using google books api with BLoC and MVVM architecture.

 ## Getting Started